Right before starting, I would like to emphasize that all parents have their own choice and we have no right of judging them!

 - Mornings start at 6 a.m. (every morning).
 Hence, I never wake him up, instead, he wakes us up.
 Fixed alarm that has no off button, would say 😉

 - We don’t break the habits even before/on weekends.

 Please don’t think that my son mastered sleeping, yes he has a routine with healthy sleep habits, but we went through many difficulties by all stages of his growth.

-Let me start from beginning.
+Let me start from the beginning.
 I was terribly tired by 5th month and decided to co-sleep.
 Why?
 It is obvious for many mothers, especially to those who breastfeed and haven’t offered pacifier: night feedings of 3-6 times a night.
-Co-sleeping “saved” my nights till age of 13 months old (the time he started walking).
+Co-sleeping “saved” my nights till the age of 13 months old (the time he started walking).
 I didn’t have a good straight sleep, but at least I could continue sleeping while nursing.
-We both enjoyed undisturbed sleeps with several feedings a night.
+We both enjoyed undisturbed periods of sleep with several feedings a night.
 However we still had sleepless nights when followings happened: teething (3-7 very disturbed nights); vaccinations (1-3 difficult nights); accomplished milestones (1-3 disturbed nights); viruses that affect nose, throat or stomach (blocked nose or sore throat discomfort/pain the baby, virus in stomach cause vomiting).
-These are sleep disturbing factors of my son.
+These are sleeping disturbing factors of my son.

 First molars started coming through.
-We were welcomed back to 2 months of “dream about sleep” period, until all 4 (two uppers and two lowers) came through.
+We were welcomed back to 2 months of “dream about sleep” period until all 4 (two uppers and two lowers) came through.
 What we went through?
 Sudden, loud, heartbreaking cries.
 Sudden, loud, terrible screams.
-Breastfeeding demand on hourly basis.
+Breastfeeding demand on the hourly basis.
 All of which caused sleepless nights.
-We had a break to gain energy for a month or so, when the canines started coming through and all started over again.
+We had a break to gain energy for a month or so when the canines started coming through and all started over again.